Joe Arpaio: Early life

-Arpaio was born in Springfield, Massachusetts, on June 14, 1932, to Italian parents, both from Lacedonia, Italy.
+Arpaio was born in Springfield, Massachusetts, on June 14, 1932, to Italian parents, both from Lacedonia, in the region of Campania, in Italy.
 Arpaio's mother died while giving birth to him, and he was raised by his father, who ran an Italian grocery store.
 Arpaio completed high school and worked in his father's business until age 18 when he enlisted in the United States Army.
 He served in the Army from 1950 to 1954 in the Medical Department and was stationed in France for part of the time as a military policeman.

 Following his army discharge in 1954, Arpaio moved to Washington, D.C., and became a police officer, moving in 1957 to Las Vegas, Nevada.
 He served as a police officer in Las Vegas for six months before being appointed as a special agent with the Federal Bureau of Narcotics, which later became part of the Drug Enforcement Administration (DEA).
 During his 25-year tenure with the DEA, he was stationed in Argentina, Turkey, and Mexico, and advanced through the ranks to the position of head of the DEA's Arizona branch.

 After leaving the DEA, Arpaio became involved in a travel venture through his wife's travel agency Starworld Travel Agency, based in Scottsdale.
 While there, he sold passage on the Phoenix E space rocket, which was hoped to take off from either Edwards Air Force Base or Vandenberg Air Force Base on the 500th anniversary of Christopher Columbus' voyage to the new world.
 Although he claimed in 1988 that the first 19 flights of the Phoenix E had been booked, no flights were ever made.

-Tenure as sheriff 1993–2017
+Tenure as sheriff (1993–2017)

 Arpaio was first elected as sheriff in 1992.
 He was re-elected in 1996, 2000, 2004, 2008 and 2012.
 Throughout his tenure as sheriff Arpaio sought out media coverage.
 He was featured and profiled by news media worldwide and claimed to average 200 television appearances per month.
 In late 2008 and early 2009, Arpaio appeared in Smile...You're Under Arrest!, a three-episode Fox Reality Channel series in which persons with outstanding warrants were tricked into presenting themselves for arrest.